 Do you want to learn Portuguese?
 Get the app and start now!

 The language of tsars and tsarinas, of Tchaikovsky, Dostoevsky, and magical fairy tales occupies the eighth place with 154 million native speakers.
 Russian is one of the six official UN languages and the official language of Russia, Belarus, Tajikistan, Kyrgyzstan, and Kazakhstan.
 It is also widely spoken as a second language and lingua franca in some parts of Asia in Eastern Europe.
-If you want to learn Russian, you’ll have to get acquainted Cyrillic alphabet.
+If you want to learn Russian, you’ll have to get acquainted with the Cyrillic alphabet.

 Do you want to learn Russian?
 Get the app and start now!